nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221014150222/README.md

-# make a list of all kb files
+# list of all kb files and references in imported documents

 - concept of `make a list of all kb files`
 - add them as cards